 This extension enhances the formula editor to include syntax highlighting, tabbing, find and replace and parenthesis matching.
 It is a great add-on to the native formula editor and helps a lot while creating complex formulas.

 Did you like the compilation?
 Then help us spread the word by sharing the article.
+If you want to learn more about boosting Salesforce adoption, we have listed out some great strategies.

 Have any more awesome Salesforce extensions that we should add?
 Comments below.